Join thousands of companies including Lyft, Atlassian and Microsoft and setup a custom domain to personalize your emails.

 - Autopilot will send email from a pre-assigned domain name at our email server (i.e. firstname.lastname@example.org); and

-Once you've completed the configuration, your email will also come from the address you put into the "From Email" field.
+Once you've completed the configuration, your email will come from the address you put into the "From Email" field.

 Does configuring a custom email domain affect my incoming mail or any other aspect of my existing email setup?